 Other companies offer options as well.
 Fidelity offers Fidelity Freedom Funds, which run higher in terms of expense ratios.
 From a brief review at the time of this writing, I saw Fidelity’s Freedom Funds run between 0.49%-0.75%.
 Despite the higher cost, these investments can still offer better suitable choices for those not interested in manually maintaining their portfolio.

 Fidelity also offers its Fidelity Freedom Index Funds which come at a fraction of the cost.
-These all maintain expense ratios of 0.14%, much lower than the actively-managed Freedom Funds.
+These all maintain expense ratios of 0.12% (as of 6/1/2020), much lower than the actively-managed Freedom Funds.
 These entirely-passive funds afford the lower expenses by having less intervention from active managers when making asset allocation decisions.

-Another options is T. Rowe Price, which provides Retirement Funds at similar price points to Fidelity’s Freedom Funds.
-The company shows expense ratios ranging from 0.42%-0.72% when this was written.
+Another option is T. Rowe Price, which provides Retirement Funds at similar price points to Fidelity’s Freedom Funds.
+The company shows expense ratios ranging from 0.47%-0.71% (as of 6/1/2020).

 My previous employer partnered with T. Rowe Price for our 401(k) plan and would default new employees into these target date funds when retirement benefits began accruing.
 Many employees likely remained in these funds with their retirement contributions.